shaswatsaxena/shaswatsaxena/README.md

 <img width="55%" align="right" alt="Github" src="https://raw.githubusercontent.com/onimur/.github/master/.resources/git-header.svg" />

-- 🔭 I’m currently working on a Shopify App.
+- 🔭 Currently working on a Shopify App.
-- 🌱 I’m currently learning AI and Machine Learning.
+- 🌱 Learning AI and Machine Learning at the moment.
 - 👯 I’m looking to collaborate on projects related to AI in Retail.
 - 💬 Talk to me about JavaScript, Cloud Computing and AI.